vmonaco/frailtySurv/README.md

 devtools::build_vignettes()
 ```

 Compiled vignettes will reside in `inst/doc`.
-In particular, see frailtyr.pdf.
+In particular, see frailtyr.pdf